Jason-Addison/Auravyx-Java/README.md

 ---

 A Java 3D voxel based sandbox with dynamic worlds, mobs and more!
 This version is rather old and has been moved to C++.
-This project was worked on and off between Feburary and July 2017, at which point I eventually moved on to C++.
+This project was my first OpenGL project and was worked on and off between Feburary and July 2017, at which point I eventually moved on to C++.

 This one has full 3D physics with terrain and objects which uses mesh data to make a custom collision mesh.

-Gallery:
+### Gallery:

 ![Photo](demo/bannerj2.png)